-Bursera Trail is a 7.1 mile lightly trafficked loop trail located near Phoenix, AZ that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from September until May.
+Bursera Trail is a 7.1 mile lightly trafficked loop trail located near Phoenix, Arizona that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from September until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

-There is no water anywhere on this trail, So bring plenty of water.
+There is no water anywhere on this trail, so bring plenty of water.
 You will be doing a lot of uphill hiking.
-In the fall and winter there is much more life to see on this hike.
-Dogs are allowed and I did not mark this above because it is just to hot to take a dog on a long hike like this.
-Remember this is July so right now it is hot and dry.
-Right now this is no shade at all, you will be in the sun the whole way.
+In the fall and winter there is much more wildlife to see on this hike.

 Loved all the saguaros but I'm not used to the unshaded desert environment.
 The sun is pretty harsh, even in November.
 This is definitely a moderate hike, with the most difficult climb at the beginning (left at the first fork).